Blog

 Recurrent miscarriage treatment will depend on whether your doctor is able to determine the cause of the miscarriages and whether treatment is available for that issue.
 For example, in cases where there is a genetic component present, your doctor can suggest genetic counseling services.
 In in vitro fertilization treatment (IVF), patients can use a service known as preimplantation genetic testing (PGT) to help address genetic issues specifically.

-If I have multiple miscarriages, will I need an egg donor?
+If I have multiple miscarriages, will I need an Egg Donor?

-Sometimes, even with services provided by advanced productive technologies, an egg donor will still be needed because successful treatment has not been achieved.
-If the genetic issue lies with the female partner, an egg donor could be selected and utilized so an embryo could be made from her eggs and the male partner’s sperm.
+Sometimes, even with services provided by advanced productive technologies, an Egg Donor will still be needed because successful treatment has not been achieved.
+If the genetic issue lies with the female partner, an Egg Donor could be selected and utilized so an embryo could be made from her eggs and the male partner’s sperm.
 In this situation, the genetic issue would be removed and the female patient could be implanted with the embryo created with the donated eggs and the male partner’s sperm.

-Your fertility specialist will be able to provide a path for testing and treatment that may or may not involve conversations about using an egg donor.
-Typically, in such situations, an egg donor would be used after fertility care was unsuccessful.
+Your fertility specialist will be able to provide a path for testing and treatment that may or may not involve conversations about using an Egg Donor.
+Typically, in such situations, an Egg Donor would be used after fertility care was unsuccessful.